Cyfrin/foundry-full-course-cu/README.md

 <details>
 <summary>
-<a href="#section-12-foundry-defi--stablecoin-the-pinnacle-project-get-here">Section 12: Foundry DeFi | Stablecoin (The PINNACLE PROJECT!!
+<a href="#advanced-foundry-section-3-foundry-defi--stablecoin-the-pinnacle-project-get-here">Advanced Foundry Section 3: Foundry DeFi | Stablecoin (The PINNACLE PROJECT!!
 GET HERE!)</a>
 </summary>
 <ol>
     <li><a href="#what-is-defi">What is DeFi?</a></li>